timruiterkamp/nodejs-scraper/README.md

 🚀 Work in progress 🚀
 The setup of a basic webscraper build on NodeJS with [puppeteer](https://github.com/GoogleChrome/puppeteer) (Headless chrome browser).
+Right now it is set to Medium articles, this can be changed if you search for the right DOM elements.

 ## Idea

 Build an web scraper for medium articles by subject

 ## TODO:
-- Gather multiple articles from Medium (only returns 1 for now, other sites i scraped it returned multiple).

 -   Support tags / subject input.
 -   Build a dashboard based on the articles gathered.